r00tus3r/CTF-Scripts/README.md

 # CTF Stuff

-* Contain scripts that I made for solving random CTF challenges
+* Contains scripts that I made for solving random CTF challenges
 * Contains challenges that I made for InCTF 2017